agadin/DRIAMS_Antimicrobial_to_Resistant_Spectral/README.md

 > `mater_fil_creator.py` is a fork of Kaggle user LYSINE's script found in [DRIAMS - Master Metadata File](https://www.kaggle.com/code/hlysine/driams-master-metadata-file).

 ## Running the model
 Open `antimicrobials_to_organism_spectral.py` with your python program of choice.
-Edit `download_location` on line 25 to the folder which contains the 4 sub folders, DRIAMS-A to DRIAMS-D (the same location that was specified in the previous section.
+Edit `download_location` on line 25 to the folder that contains the 4 subfolders, DRIAMS-A to DRIAMS-D (the same location that was specified in the previous section.
 Next, edit `cleancsv_file`, on line 16, to specify where you saved the master csv created in the step before.
-The next step is to edit the `organism` variable on line 40 to specifiy if you would like the model to only produce ressistant spectral data for a given microbe for only a specific organism.
+The next step is to edit the `organism` variable on line 40 to specify if you would like the model to only produce resistant spectral data for a given microbe for only a specific organism.
 Leaving this blank will train the model to produce general resistant spectral data across all microbes in the data set.
 After that, edit `antimicrobial` on line 41 to the antimicrobial you wish to produce probable resistant organism spectral figures for.
 After completing the paragraph above, run the now modified `antimicrobials_to_organism_spectral.py` file.
 The general elements of the script are as follows:
-1. **Formatting and Splitting:** the `all_clean.csv` file created in the previous section is converted into a Pandas database and all unecessary antimicrobial columns will be removed (if the `organism` variable is NOT blank all irrelevent organism rows will be removed as well.
-Next, on line 50 all intermediary, `I`, resistances are converted to absolute resistances, `R` to increase avaible data pool.
+1. **Formatting and Splitting:** The `all_clean.csv` file created in the previous section is converted into a Pandas database and all unnecessary antimicrobial columns will be removed (if the `organism` variable is NOT blank all irrelevant organism rows will be removed as well.
+Next, on line 50 all intermediary, `I`, resistances are converted to absolute resistances, `R` to increase the available data pool.
 Finally, the now filtered data is split into 80% training and 20% test.
-2. **Defining and Running the Model:** Exact model defintion can be explored in more detail by looking directly at the python file but the underpinnings of the model used are tensorflow's Keras sequential and dense approaches.
+2. **Defining and Running the Model:** Exact model definition can be explored in more detail by looking directly at the python file but the underpinnings of the model used are TensorFlow's Keras sequential and dense approaches.
 3. **Thresholding and Plotting:** When queried the output of the model will most often return multiple possible resistant spectral graphs.
 To circumvent this a simple iterative loop was defined that tests 1,000 threshold values between 0.1 and 0.999 and selects the highest threshold value that returned a non-zero spectral graph.
 Next, the highest threshold spectral graph is plotted along with the ROC for the model.

 **Example Output:**